mark-mcdermott/xun/docs/PUBLISHING-SETUP.md

 - Verify your PAT has `repo` and `workflow` permissions
 - Check that the repository name is correct (`username/repo-name`)

-### Vercel Deployment Not Found
+### Cloudflare Deployment Not Found
-- Ensure your GitHub repo is connected to Vercel
+- Ensure your GitHub repo is connected to Cloudflare Pages
-- Verify the Project ID is correct
+- Verify the Project Name matches exactly (case-sensitive)
-- Check that auto-deployment is enabled in Vercel settings
+- Check that the Account ID is correct
+- Ensure your API token has "Cloudflare Pages: Read" permission

 ### Build Timeout
 - Default timeout is 10 minutes
-- Check Vercel dashboard for build errors
+- Check Cloudflare Pages dashboard for build errors
 - Ensure your blog's build command works locally

+### Publishing Without Cloudflare Tracking
+If you don't configure Cloudflare credentials, publishing will still work - it just won't monitor the deployment status.
+The content will be pushed to GitHub and Cloudflare will auto-deploy.

 ## Next Steps